Prunus

-Botany
+Description

-Members of the genus can be deciduous or evergreen.
+Members of the genus are either deciduous or evergreen.
 A few species have spiny stems.
 The leaves are simple, alternate, usually lanceolate, unlobed, and often with nectaries on the leaf stalk along with stipules.
 The flowers are usually white to pink, sometimes red, with five petals and five sepals.
 Numerous stamens are present.
 Flowers are borne singly, or in umbels of two to six or sometimes more on racemes.
 The fruit is a fleshy drupe (a "prune") with a single relatively large, hard-coated seed (a "stone").

+Taxonomy

 Within the rose family Rosaceae, it was traditionally placed as a subfamily, the Amygdaloideae (incorrectly "Prunoideae"), but was sometimes placed in its own family, the Prunaceae (or Amygdalaceae).
 More recently, Prunus is thought to have evolved from within a much larger clade now called subfamily Amygdaloideae (incorrectly "Spiraeoideae").

 Classification

 Evolutionary history

-The oldest fossils confirmed to belonging to Prunus date to the Eocene, which are found across the Northern Hemisphere, older potential Late Cretaceous records are unconfirmed.
+The oldest fossils confirmed to belong to Prunus date to the Eocene, and are found across the Northern Hemisphere.
+Older potential Late Cretaceous records are unconfirmed.